-Tennessee Arts Commission
+Tennessee Arts Commission (TAC)

-01/22/18 11:59 PM CST
+01/22/19 11:59 PM CST

-Funds support outstanding professional development activities that promote curriculum-based arts education and/or integration which correlate with state and/or national standards.
-Activities may involve visual, performing, traditional folk, and/or literary arts.
-Teacher Training grant-funded projects are intended for immersion-style professional development opportunities with in-depth hands-on involvement and curriculum planning sessions for participants.
+Arts Education Teacher Training grant-funded projects are intended for immersion-style professional development opportunities with in-depth hands-on involvement and curriculum planning sessions for participants.

 This category provides two tiers of funds:

 - Tier One: For curriculum-based arts education professional development

 - Tier Two: For curriculum-based arts integration professional development.
 The Commission defines arts integration as incorporating the arts into other classroom curriculum including non-arts subjects.
 In order for arts integration to be successful, arts specialists, general classroom teachers, and teaching artists engage in collaborative curriculum planning.